-During prior years, the School has received recoverable grants from Pinecrest Academy, Inc. totaling \$75,000 with repayment contingent on the School subsequently meeting certain financial conditions.
-During 2024, the School received and additional grant totaling \$50,000.
-The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$125,000.
+In prior years, the School received \$975,000 in recoverable grants from Pinecrest Academy, Inc. to fund operating expenses.
+Under the terms of the grant, the School would repay Pinecrest Academy, Inc. contingent on subsequently meeting certain financial conditions.
+During the year, management determined that the School had met conditions for repaying \$75,000 which was recorded as debt service in the statement of activities.
+The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$900,000.